 Now, we delve into another regime, characterized by a relatively large energy of the vector field.
 In this scenario, the contributions to inflationary predictions differ significantly from the case where $h$ is very small.
-Many questions need to be reconsidered in this regime, such as the anisotropy for one vector field and non-Gaussianity.
+Many questions need to be reconsidered in this regime, such as the anisotropy for a single vector field, and non-Gaussianity.
 We posit that the discussions in this paper are also applicable to a single vector field.
-In this case, the $IN^2$ term in power spectrum, which served as a contribution to anisotropy for small $h$ case, is replaced by other constant modes.
+In this case, the $IN^2$ term in the power spectrum, which served as a contribution to anisotropy in the small $h$ case, is replaced by other constant modes.
 It is imperative for us to calculate the anisotropy in this regime.
 Additionally, when considering a charged field as the inflaton, whether the perturbative Schwinger effect from the electric field is crucial to inflationary predictions is also a question that warrants consideration.
-Regarding PBHs, we are discussing the isotropic configuration of vector fields as an example.
+Regarding PBHs, we focus on the isotropic configuration of the vector fields as an example.
 Although it bears similarities to hyperbolic inflation, in general, vector fields themselves exhibit phenomenology distinct from scalar fields, such as anisotropy for a single vector field and chirality for symmetry breaking.
-These differences manifest in the generated PBHs and induced gravitational waves.
+These differences manifest in the generated PBHs and the induced gravitational waves.
+Recently observations from 15-year NANOGrav data set reveals information about low-frequency stochastic gravitational wave background \cite{NANOGrav:2023gor}.
+PBHs can be one of the sources of this background \cite{NANOGrav:2023hvm}.
+The formation of PBHs in single-field up to one-loop correction is still controversial \cite{Kristiano:2022maq,Riotto:2023hoz,Kristiano:2023scm,Riotto:2023gpm,Firouzjahi:2023ahg,Choudhury:2023vuj,Choudhury:2023jlt,Choudhury:2023rks}.
+The single-field EFT with a imaginary $c_s$ should also be discussed.
 We intend to present these studies in the near future.

 \acknowledgments